Yuejiang-design/Data-visualization/README.md

 [Final project](/final project.md) &nbsp;&nbsp;&nbsp;

 # Student porfolio
-This is my current portfolio for the Telling Stories with Data in CMU
+ :smiley:Hi!
+This is my portfolio page for the Telling Stories with Data in CMU.
+Hope you can enjoy it.

 # About me

 Hello!!
 I am Carol, a master student in METALS.
+I love learning new things and travelling on my own.
+Here is my personal portfolio page and you can click to learn me more: www.yuejiang.me

 # What I hope to learn
 I want to learn data visualization in the course and plan to be a UX designer after graduation.

 # Portfolio.
-This ia a page to showcase what I learned
+This ia a page to showcase what I learned.
+I learned different methods of data visualization and tried different websites.
+It is an intersting experience!